TAbdiukov/CCSP-Mnemonics/README.md

 ------------------------

 * ISO/IEC 27001 - Base
-* ISO/IEC 27002 - Base lite (for gap analysis - fits like LEGO with 27001)
+* ISO/IEC 27002 - Base lite (for gap analysis - fits like LEGO well with 27001)

 -------------------------